By: Author John Cunningham. Published: 2022/08/22 at 4:21 pm

 Oil also contains additives to help neutralize corrosive acids inside the engine.
 The acids that naturally form as a byproduct of the internal combustion process are corrosive and, if not naturalized, would happily eat away at component surfaces.

-When the oil level is low, you are effectively asking the available oil in your engine to work two or three or more times as hard.
-And oil will do that for a time, but it degrades quickly, and when heat overcomes the oil, your engine seizes (fuses together) and can’t be repaired.
+When the oil level is low, you are effectively asking the available oil in your engine to work two, three, or more times as hard.
+Oil will do that for a time, but it degrades quickly, and when heat overcomes the oil, your engine seizes (fuses together) and can’t be repaired.

 That critical minimum level of oil is known, and engine manufacturers fit a dipstick so operators can keep a tight eye on it.